slro/slrd-backend/README.md

-# SLRD
+# SLRD [WORK IN PROGRESS]
-> Early concept documentation
+> Early concept documentation.
+Nothing works just yet.
 ## General overview
 ### Description
 SLRD is a project that aims to provide a convenient and secure way of storing